MoHoushmand/mo/_sources/quantum_computers/spin_qubits/spin_qubits_op.md

 :label: q5q3
 :class: orange

-Early works on spin qubits focused on heterostructures built out of III-V ma- terials, such as gallium arsenide (GaAs).
+Early works on spin qubits focused on heterostructures built out of III-V materials, such as gallium arsenide (GaAs).
 However, in recent years, silicon is attracting a lot of attention as a potential platform for spin qubits.
 Which are the relevant reasons?
 Mark the 2 answers that apply.

 ```